View Project Photos

 Every single piece of glass in each window section had to be painted and fired at least twice.
 [Firing evaporates volatile carriers in the paint and permanently fuses the pigment into the glass.]
 Kebrle began with direct “trace” painting to apply linear detail with black glass paint and trace brushes.
-The trace detail can be seen in the musical staff borders, lettering, guitar detailing, record labels, Elvis’ crown, etc. The painted pieces of glass were then fired in Kebrle’s hand-built, gas-fired flash-kiln on its sliding, 2×3 foot shelf-loader.
+The trace detail can be seen in the musical staff borders, lettering, guitar detailing, record labels, Elvis’ crown, etc. The painted pieces of glass were then fired in Kebrle’s hand-built, gas-fired flash-kiln with a sliding, 2×3 foot shelf-loader.
 Next came the “matte painting”.
 All the pieces of glass were covered with an even wash of black paint (the matte) and jigsawed back together on a Light Easel (a tiltable, clear panel of glass supported in an adjustable frame).
-With the Light Easel in its horizontal position, the pieces of glass were then affixed to the easel’s glass panel with drops of glazer’s wax.
+With the Light Easel in its horizontal position, the pieces of glass were affixed to the easel’s glass panel with drops of glazer’s wax.
 The “waxed-up” section could then be tilted to a near vertical position, so that backlighting could reveal detail as the matte paint was removed.
-Using a variety of highlighting brushes, styli, stick “lights” plus a mahl stick to steady the hand, Kebrle [and often Soderquist] methodically and selectively removed the matte to create shading, highlighting, texture and depth.
+Using a variety of highlighting brushes, styli, stick “lights” plus a mahl stick to steady his hand, Kebrle [and often Soderquist] methodically and selectively removed the matte to create shading, highlighting, texture and depth.
 Kebrle also used an airbrush to further enhance depth and shadow (i.e., the drapery effect on Elvis’ gold lame suit).
-[Similarly, Soderquist added detail and shading to the clothing to more closely approximate her portrait.]
+[Similarly, Soderquist added detail and shading to the clothing to more closely reflect her original portrait.]
 Each piece of glass had to then be fired once again.
 Some of the glass required silver stain to add yellow to yellow-orange highlights and detail, and, of course an additional firing in the kiln.